-- 2. Develop a plan to fulfill your energy use reduction pledge or to set more ambitious energy goals for your community.
-Your plan must include energy tracking and management, energy reduction goals and actions, clean energy production goals and actions, and peak demand reduction goals and actions.
+1. Develop a plan that includes energy tracking and management, energy reduction goals and actions, clean energy goals and actions, and peak demand reduction goals and actions.
 Your plan might also include topics where overlap with energy consumption occurs, for example: fleet management, clean energy supportive zoning (including an assessment of existing regulations for any barriers to clean energy development, and/or establishment of new regulations to facilitate the deployment of clean energy technology), residential and commercial energy education, brownfield development, Commercial Property Assessed Clean Energy (C-PACE), sustainable economic development, housing, and other relevant energy issues.

-- Fleet management

-- Clean energy supportive zoning (including an assessment of existing regulations for any barriers to clean energy development, and/or establishment of new regulations to facilitate the deployment of clean energy technology)

-- Residential and commercial energy education

-- Brownfield development

-- Commercial Property Assessed Clean Energy (C-PACE)

-- Sustainable economic development

-- Housing

-- Other relevant energy issues

-Your plan should demonstrate a way to reduce the energy burden of low- and moderate-income residents (for example, by providing information sessions on utility bill payment services, fuel banks, energy efficiency programs, etc.).
-Per Public Act 11-80, Section 125, municipalities may request aggregate usage by customer class from utility companies.
+Your plan should include initiatives to reduce the energy burden of low- and moderate-income residents (for example, by providing information sessions on utility bill payment services, fuel banks, energy efficiency programs, etc.).
+Public Act 11-80, Section 125, municipalities may request aggregate usage by customer class from utility companies.
 This information may be helpful to include in the plan.